-Next: Options for controlling mmc --make, Previous: Options that control program analyses, Up: Invocation [Contents][Index]
+Next: Options for controlling mmc --make, Previous: Program analyses, Up: Invocation [Contents][Index]

 it easier to track down any problems with C code in foreign_decl